-At Chadsmead, we use the 'Good to be Green' behaviour code where children aim to keep a 'green' card through positive behaviour throughout the week.
-A yellow card may be issued as a sanction and/or a red card which warrants further action.
+Chadsmead follows a system of grading behaviours as levels and actioning appropriately.
+Staff use the visual resource of 'good to be green' behaviour code, where children aim to keep a green card through positive behaviour throughout the day.
+A yellow card may be issued as a sanction and a red card warrants further action.

 A chain of command is followed when dealing with instances of misbehaviour.
-The more serious the offence, the higher up the chain.

-A procedure for dealing with misbehaviour which puts others at risk of Coronavirus is also shown in the Appendix.
-This will operate alongside the established procedure.
+The ore serious the offence, the higher up the chain.
+A procedure for dealing with misbehaviour which puts others at risk of Coronavirus is also shown in the appendix.
+This operates alongside the established procedure.